hmunhoz/data-platform/dbt_project/README.md

 $ mkdir ~/.dbt
 ```

-Inside the dbt directory, create the profiles.yml file and populate it as such:
+Inside the `.dbt` directory, create the profiles.yml file and populate it as such:

 ```yaml
 redshift: